ls-c0de/Simple-Bootloader-Assembly/README.md

 The reason i started assembly was that i wanted to get to know Assembly to further understand the common principles behind coding languages.

 ## learning
-- Even a simple BIOS handles pretty much all of the basic UI, for example keyboard inputs etc. using Interrupt Codes
+- Even a simple BIOS handles pretty much all of the basic IO, for example keyboard inputs etc. using Interrupt Codes